 15. Shop and nosh at Canmore Mountain Market

 Canmore Mountain Market is where you can pick up local treats or handcrafted items.
-Open Thursdays from May long weekend to October; located beside Canmore Civic Centre Plaza.
+Open Thursdays from May long weekend to October, 10 am to 6 pm at Elevation Place parking lot.

 Where to Stay

 Basecamp Resorts Canmore offers modern, spacious suites accommodating 2-16 people (studio, 1, 2, 3, and 5-6 bedroom suites available).
 Conveniently located on Bow Valley Trail, a short walk from downtown Canmore, Basecamp has everything you need to feel at home from a full kitchen and high speed internet to blackout blinds and wonderful Rocky Mountain soap products (love the lemongrass soap!).
 Virtual check-in is easy; simply punch in the keycode that is emailed/texted on your arrival date.
 The same code gets you in to the hot tub area.

 Whether you decide to make your own meals or dine out, everything you need is close by.
-Over the long weekend, we cooked most meals at our suite (Safeway is less than 1 km away so getting extra groceries was a breeze), but we enjoyed breakfast from Rocky Mountain Bagel Company (next door), a latte from Rave Coffee Roasters (at the end of the block) on our way back from Elevation Place, and lunch at Blake (kitty corner from Basecamp).
+Over the long weekend, we cooked most meals at our suite (Safeway is less than 1 km away so getting extra groceries was a breeze), but we enjoyed breakfast from Rocky Mountain Bagel Company (next door), a latte from Eclipse Coffee Roasters (at the end of the block) on our way back from Elevation Place, and lunch at Blake (kitty corner from Basecamp).
 Blake is my kids’ favorite because they can build their own bento boxes there.